Multivariate Bicycle Codes

-Here, we discuss the physical layout of qubits needed to implement our TB-QLDPC codes.
-We study two independent requirements, bi-planarity and a toric layout.
+\revA{In Fig.~\ref{fig:comparison_IBM_Maryland}, we compare the noise suppression characteristics of our weight-$5$ $\dsl 30,4,5\dsr$ TB code (Fig.~\ref{fig:sketch}) with the weight-6 $\dsl 72,12,6\dsr$ code of Ref.~\cite{Bravyi_2024} and the weight-6 $\dsl 72,8,6\dsr$ code of Ref.~\cite{Berthusen_2024}.
+We find similar noise performance and scaling for all three codes, where notably our code requires less than half of qubits to implement.
+We show additional results on the performance of our codes in Sec.~B, C of the \SM{}.}

+\prlsection{Code Layout} We now discuss the physical layout needed to implement our TB-QLDPC codes where we consider bi-planarity and toric layout.
+Bi-planarity means that the Tanner Graph has thickness-2, where thickness refers to the minimum number of separate two-dimensional planar layers necessary to embed the graph.
+Operationally, thickness tells us how many circuit boards are needed in a physical construction of the QLDPC code.
-\begin{proposition}[Bi-planar Architecture] All TB-QLDPC codes of weight-4, where $A = A_1 + A_3$, B = $B_1 + B_3$, all codes of weight-5 such that A = $A_1 + A_3$, B = $B_1 + B_2 + B_3$, and all codes of weight-6 such that A = $A_1 + A_2 + A_3$, B = $B_1 + B_2 + B_3$ (the case presented in ~\cite{Bravyi_2024}), or A = $A_1 + A_3$, B = $B_1 + B_2 + B_3 + B_4$ allow for a bi-planar architecture of thickness $\theta = 2$.
-The bi-planar decomposition can be computed in time $O(n)$. \end{proposition} The proof is found in Appendix~\ref{app::tannergraph} Proposition \ref{proof:double_toric_structure_weight4}.
-It is currently unknown whether the weight-7 code is bi-planar.

-Beyond bi-planarity, we further characterize the Tanner Graph structure using the concept of a toric layout to simplify the design process in physical implementations as elaborated in Appendix~\ref{app::tannergraph} Proposition \ref{proposition:TannerPhysical}.
-We view the Tanner Graph as embedded on a torus, allowing for edge crossings. \begin{definition}[Toric Layout~\cite{Bravyi_2024}] A TB-QLDPC code has a toric layout $\iff \exists$ positive integers $\mu, \lambda$ such that its Tanner Graph has a spanning sub-graph isomorphic to the Cayley Graph of $\mathbb{Z}_{2\mu} \times \mathbb{Z}_{2\lambda}$.
-The parameters $2\mu$ and $2\lambda$ determine the width and length of the toric layout for the TB code's Tanner Graph. \end{definition}
+\begin{proposition}[Bi-planar Architecture] All TB-QLDPC codes of weight-4, where $A = A_1 + A_3$, B = $B_1 + B_3$, all codes of weight-5 such that A = $A_1 + A_3$, B = $B_1 + B_2 + B_3$, and all codes of weight-6 such that A = $A_1 + A_2 + A_3$, B = $B_1 + B_2 + B_3$ (the case presented in Ref.~\cite{Bravyi_2024}), or A = $A_1 + A_3$, B = $B_1 + B_2 + B_3 + B_4$ allow for a bi-planar architecture of thickness $\theta = 2$.
+The bi-planar decomposition can be computed in time $O(n)$. \end{proposition} The proof is outlined in Proposition 6 in \SM{}~\cite{lukassimtobiaskishorSuppMaterial}.
+It implies that our weight $4$ to weight $6$ codes shown in Table~\ref{tab:ldpc_poster_codes} can be implemented in a bi-planar lattice architecture (see Fig.~\ref{fig:sketch}), which makes them suitable candidates for near-term hardware implementations It is currently unknown whether the weight-7 code is bi-planar.
+Beyond bi-planarity, we use the concept of a toric layout to simplify the design process in physical implementations as elaborated in Proposition 5 (\SM{}~\cite{lukassimtobiaskishorSuppMaterial}).
+We view the Tanner Graph as embedded on a torus, allowing for edge crossings, see Fig.~\ref{fig:sketch}. \begin{definition}[Toric Layout~\cite{Bravyi_2024}] A TB-QLDPC code has a toric layout $\iff \exists$ positive integers $\mu, \lambda$ such that its Tanner Graph has a spanning sub-graph isomorphic to the Cayley Graph of $\mathbb{Z}_{2\mu} \times \mathbb{Z}_{2\lambda}$.
+The parameters $2\mu$ and $2\lambda$ determine the width and length of the toric layout for the MB code's Tanner Graph. \end{definition}

-Not all our found codes satisfy this property of a toric layout.
-However, we should keep in mind that a toric layout is desirable, but not necessarily indispensable in hardware implementation.